georlav/recipeapi/README.md

 ```

 ### Configuration
 Most of the project values can be configured by editing config.json.
-File is located at the project root folder
+File located at the project root folder.

 ### Running the tests
 ```bash